devflowinc/ruby-sdk/docs/FileApi.md

 Get File

-Get File  Download a file based on its id.
+Download a file based on its id.

 ### Examples